Silver Lake (Highlands County, Florida)

 Silver Lake is a 22 acre circular lake southwest of Avon Park, Florida.
 It is on the west end of Bill Sachsenmeier Memorial Road.
-The only access to it is within the Reflection on Silver Lake retirement mobile home and RV park.
+The only access is within the Reflection on Silver Lake retirement mobile home and RV park.
 There is no public access to the lake.
-It has a private fishing dock, but no boat dock.
-The lake's shore is pretty much inaccessible, due to tall grass surrounding the entire lake.
+It has a private fishing dock but no boat dock.
+The lake's shore is inaccessible due to the tall grass surrounding the entire lake.